ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

     aws_object.set_policy(user_policy)
 ```

+### Dealing with tags

+AWS has a concept of resource tags.
+Usually the boto3 API has separate calls for tagging and
+untagging a resource.
+For example, the ec2 API has a create_tags and delete_tags call.

+It is common practice in Ansible AWS modules to have a 'purge_tags' parameter that defaults to true.

+The purge_tags parameter means that existing tags will be deleted if they are not specified in
+by the Ansible playbook.

+There is a helper function 'compare_aws_tags' to ease dealing with tags.
+It can compare two dicts and
+return the tags to set and the tags to delete.
+See the Helper function section below for more detail.

 ### Helper functions

 Along with the connection functions in Ansible ec2.py module_utils, there are some other useful functions detailed below.